data-apis/array-api/spec/API_specification/array_object.md

 An in-place operation must not change the dtype or shape of the in-place array as a result of {ref}`type-promotion` or {ref}`broadcasting`.

+An in-place operation must have the same behavior (including special cases) as its respective binary (i.e., two operand, non-assignment) operation.
+For example, after in-place addition `x1 += x2`, the modified array `x1` must always equal the result of the equivalent binary arithmetic operation `x1 = x1 + x2`.

 ```{note}

 In-place operators must be supported as discussed in {ref}`copyview-mutability`.